ritza-co/abbey/2023-11 - IAM Terraform article/article_v4_abbeyFeedback.md

 The practice of access governance has become increasingly important over the last decade.
 Privacy laws are becoming more stringent.
 Businesses are running more of their infrastructure on the cloud, distributed worldwide.
 The moral, reputational, legal, and financial costs of exposing customer data are massive.
 Using Terraform to configure, encapsulate, limit, and audit access to your resources can help with this challenge.

+Terraform has several benefits over manual infrastructure changes.
+It allows you to:
+- Manage infrastructure as code (IaC)
+- Across multiple cloud providers in the same language
+- Keeping an audit history in Git of infrastructure changes
+- With collaborative editing and approval
+- To be deployed automatically, with no human error
+- Repeatably with state management and version control.

 ## Prerequisites

 To follow this tutorial, you'll need: